imua-xyz/imuachain/cmd/imuachain-test-tool/README.md

 # imuachain-test-tool

-This is a custom tool designed to batch-send test transactions to the Imuachain chain.
-It can be used for stress testing or routine automated testing of the Imuachain chain.
+This is a custom tool designed to batch-send test transactions to the Imuchain network.
+It can be used for stress testing or routine automated testing of the Imuchain network.

 Currently, all test transactions are executed by directly calling precompiles and are signed using automatically generated private keys.
 Therefore, a customized Imuachain node is required for use, with the node configured to disable